nelg62/RPGTestgame/README.md

 # RPGTestgame

 Creating a basic rpg and seeing were it goes

+things to create

+display screen
+map
+player character with stats
+monster charscter with stats
+navigation
+log